 Still need an extra boost?
 If you still aren’t satisfied with your speed, I always recommend hiring an expert and getting an audit done on your site.

 One day I’ll probably offer web performance audits, but right now I simply don’t have time.
 For now, I highly recommend Mike Andreasen, a Codeable expert, for web performance audits and HTTPS conversions.
 Here is an example of a client’s site before and after Mike’s web performance optimizations.

 I personally chat with Mike on a regular basis.
 He is one of the only web performance guys out there which I agree with on just about everything when it comes to optimization, which services and tools work the best, etc. 😉 And trust me, that is rare.

 He has completed over 1,300 projects for clients.
 I personally vouch for his work as I have the graphs, speed tests, and data from actual clients to back it up!

-16. Additional optimization tips
+16. Additional optimization tips and resources

 Call me crazy but I am actually still not happy with the results.
 I’m pretty OCD when it comes to performance so I will always be optimizing.
 It’s a job that never ends.
 Make sure to bookmark this post as I am constantly updating it.
 Hopefully, my experience above on how to speed up WordPress will be eye-opening for you.